-What to Write in an English Teacher Resume Skills Section
+English Teacher Resume Skills Section

 Although the teaching field requires specific technical skills, employers also look for other skills, called soft skills.
 These are the main types of skills that indicate to your fitness as a teacher who will add value, has adequate knowledge, sufficient experience and who will motivate and inspire learners.
 Incorporate these into your summary, or profile, and into your accomplishment statements.

 - Educational Attainment: A university degree is generally required to become an English Teacher.
 Recommended Bachelor degrees include: Elementary Education, Curriculum and Instruction, Special Needs Education, Adult Literacy, Elementary Education or English Second Language.
 If you are planning to progress to a Principal or Education Director level, a Master’s in Business Administration is highly desirable.

 - Technical Aptitude: English Teachers need the following technical job skills: planning, instructing, classroom management, active listening, psychology, grammar, spelling, and sentence construction rules, time management, public speaking, reading, communication, coaching, writing, creativity, and patience.

 - Other Technical Skills: lesson planning, leadership, childcare, curriculum design, test compilation, assessment design, report writing, group presentation, collaboration tools like instant messaging (Whatsapp, Skype), Spreadsheets (Excel), presentation software (PowerPoint), instructional software (Power School SIS, Blabber, Blackboard)